volab/IoT_EPS/_1_userDoc/source/softDev.rst

     #. new bug in 2022 : json writes incorrect : ex : cycle hdebut and hfin ="" !!! **OK**
        detect 05/1/2022 correcte 8/01/2022
     #.
 Correct watchdog bug  **OK**

-In progress
-======================

     #.
 Correct corrupted on/off compt bug see bug and todo list
     #.
 Correct internet error bug see bug and todo list

+In progress
+======================

 #.
 Error handling improvement (todo display low error with LED ?
 Which one : power led ?)
    A lot of work : change behavior on fatal error : do not sabord system but enable debug only with serial

+#. oled display error : roll through errors AND plugs mode not only on errors

 #. improve json file managment **2 points need work**
     - write process